-Florida's Vehicular Homicide Laws and Penalties
+Florida's Vehicular Homicide and Vehicular Manslaughter Laws and Penalties

 When reckless driving leads to the death of another person, the driver can face felony vehicular homicide charges.